Before I start talking art, a bit of news. I retired on Tuesday. Eighteen months…

 First up, the paper.
 Yes, I like the results.
 I still have the slightly out of focus look that I get with cold pressed paper.
 The main difference I noticed was that the paper seemed to have more capacity for colour than the cold pressed, which I wasn’t expecting.
 And it’s slightly less tiring using the pencils on smoother paper.
 I may well switch to hot pressed paper at some point.
 But I need to buy that paper in a pad rather than using a block.
 Blocks cost more because they’re glued down on all four sides to prevent the paper buckling when wet, so don’t make sense with coloured pencils.

-And then therefore the blender pens.
+And then there were the blender pens.
 I can see that they blend the colours while also making them darker and looking more like paint than pencils.
 And they seem to work better on the smoother paper.
 But I bought three pens for £15 and two of them are almost completely trashed after this painting, so they’re an expensive way to blend.
 Maybe bottled solvents make more sense, with the pens only being used for fine detail.
 I’ll try this out in the summer when I can go outside with the solvent.
 But using only blender pens, while interesting, won’t become a regular thing.

 And as a painting I think this one works.
 It’s definitely Gregg and I’ve managed to catch a weariness in the eyes.
-This colours in the hair are bring things to life and the black, red and yellow shapes in the background are interesting.
+This colours in the hair are bringing things to life and the black, red and yellow shapes in the background are interesting.
 Gregg’s up for sale.

 Leave a Reply